turingschool/backend-curriculum-site/module2/projects/relational_rails.md

 ## Requirements

-- must use Rails 5.2.4.3
+- must use Rails 5.2.4.x
 - must use PostgreSQL
 - must "handroll" all routes (no use of `resources` syntax)
-- must use `form_tag` for all forms (no use of `form_for`)

-## Permitted

-- use FactoryBot to speed up your test development
-- use "rails generators" to speed up your app development

-## Not Permitted

-- do not use JavaScript for pagination or sorting controls

 ## Permission

-- if there is a specific gem you'd like to use in the project, please get permission from your instructors first
+- if there is a specific gem you'd like to use in the project that is not mentioned in this project page, please get permission from your instructors first

 ## Rubric